Lucyjpjones/lj-fscr/README.md

     > **Note**: I'd recommend naming your bucket to match your Heroku app name.

 - Select a region
-    > **Note**: Select the region closest to you like you did when creating your heroku app.
+    > **Note**: Select the region closest to you like you did when creating your Heroku app.

 - Uncheck block all public access and acknowledge that the bucket will be public.
     > **Note**: Allows public access to our static files.